-Western Springs had an almost complete absence of submerged vegetation on account of grass carp (Ctenopharyngodon idella) that were stocked in the 1990's to remove weeds.
+Western Springs had an almost complete absence of submerged vegetation on account of grass carp (Ctenopharyngodon idella) that were stocked in the 1990s to remove weeds.
 Accordingly, LakeSPI has a limited potential to describe lake ecological condition while grass carp determine vegetation development (Table 18).

 Submerged plants were restricted to aquatic mosses, including the 'Nationally Endangered' species Fissidens berteroi (Hitchmough 2005), that were growing attached to volcanic rocks used in revetment walls and elsewhere within the lake.
 F. berteroi is locally recorded elsewhere in Auckland City from spring-fed waterways at Onehunga Springs, Meola Creek and Motions Creek which originates from Western Springs Lake (Bodmin and Wells 2009).
-The rare moss F. berteroi is a recent record, and the outcome for this rare moss of re-vegetation after natural attrition or removal of grass carp is not known.
+The rare moss F. berteroi is a recent record, however the potential for natural attrition or removal by grass carp is not known.

 Western Springs has a long history of weed invasion and weed management.
-In the mid-1960s the lake was infested by Salvinia molesta (Johnstone 1972) and the development of submerged vegetation varied with the degree of invasion by this floating fern until it was eventually eradicated in the mid 1980's.
-In 1968, when S, molesta was actively cleared, egeria (Egeria densa) dominated the entire lake and Elodea canadensis, native pondweeds, milfoils and a charophyte were recorded to at least 2 m depth (Johnstone 1972).
+In the mid-1960s the lake was infested by Salvinia molesta (Johnstone 1972) and the development of submerged vegetation varied with the degree of invasion by this floating fern until it was eventually eradicated in the mid-1980s.
+In 1968, when S. molesta was actively cleared, egeria (Egeria densa) dominated the entire lake and Elodea canadensis, native pondweeds, milfoils and a charophyte were recorded to at least 2 m depth (Johnstone 1972).
 At this time the lake would have had a LakeSPI Index of 29%.
 In 1980 the lake was still dominated by egeria together with Potamogeton crispus (NIWA data).

-Table 18.LakeSPI results for Western Springs Lake.
+LakeSPI results for Western Springs Lake.
 LakeSPI Indices expressed as a percentage of lake maximum potential.